 7. Be Consistent

 You’ll never eliminate your dog’s tear stains unless you’re consistent.
-This means applying coconut oil on his discolored tears every day.
-If you forget, do it as soon as soon as you remember.
+This means applying coconut oil to his discolored tears every day.
+If you forget, do it as soon as you remember.

 Usually, it will take 10-14 days to work.
 However, that depends on the darkness of your Pomeranian’s tear stains and how quickly you begin the treatment.

 If there is no improvement in the color of his stains after a fortnight, you need to consult your vet.
 The same thing applies if your dog’s eyes start watering out of the blue.

 8. Learn How You Can Prevent Tear Stains

 There are plenty of things you can do to prevent tear stains.
 Wipe your Pomeranian’s face every day to prevent a build-up of moisture.
 Either you trim his facial hair or, if you’re uncomfortable doing it yourself, take your dog to a dog groomer.